 As our computers get more powerful, now you don’t even need to download anything to start making music.
-Instead simply visit these sites listed below and get the musical creativity flowing straight away using only your browser, and your imagination of course.
+Simply visit the sites listed below and get the musical creativity flowing straight away using only your browser and your imagination.

 108 is a minimal beat machine in the browser, featuring 5 classic samples that can be arranged on a 16 step loop running 108 bpm.

 A playful approach to the online drum machine where you place beats by typing.
 The circular interface is really satisfying, however the small sample bank and set tempo (108bpm) make it limited.

 Sampulator offers a simple way to both perform and sequence beats by typing.
 The stock sounds are mostly suited to R&B tracks with a solid selection of vocal hits, 808 beats and clean guitar twangs.

 Tap to add notes, then use the buttons on the bottom to play and change your melody.

 A simple and intuitive way of writing melodies in a bright colourful interface.
 For beginners it’ll turn quick scribbles on the screen into intricate melodies, but for the more experienced it allows you to program intricate polyphonic harmonies.